smuellerDD/leancrypto/README.fips.md

 ## Random Number Generator and Entropy Source

-Leancrypto offers a fully seeded RNG instance that can readily be used everywhere where a FIPS-approved random number generator is required by using `lc_seeded_rng`.
+Leancrypto offers a set of LC_SEEDED_RNG_INSTANCES fully seeded RNG instances that can readily be used everywhere where a FIPS-approved random number generator is required by using `lc_seeded_rng`.
+The actual DRNG instance is selected either by the current CPU or a round-robin mechanism, if the CPU cannot be detected (e.g. on BSD, macOS or Windows).

 Leancrypto does not implement any entropy source.
 Yet, it implements support for several entropy sources that can be selected at compile time: